garylirocks/quickrefs/linux.markdown

   update-rc.d foobar disable
   ```

-- you can use the an init script directly or the `service` command to manage a service
+- you can use an init script directly or the `service` command to manage a service

   ```sh
   /etc/init.d/apache2 status